A-G-D/lua-boolexpr/doc/1_creating-expressions.md

 end
 ```

 In this particular case, the ```BoolExpr.AND``` boolean expression operator is used (see [Boolean Expression Operators](0_api-reference.md/#variables)).
-The user have the full responsibility of ensuring the validity of the passed expressions when using this method of construction since it does not have the built-in checking and assertion, though consequently, this method has no additional overhead whatsoever as the process is just a simple table creation.
+The user have the full responsibility of ensuring the validity (i.e., not ```nil```) of the passed expressions when using this method of construction since it does not have the built-in checking and assertion, though consequently, this method has no additional overhead whatsoever as the process is just a simple table creation.